AndreHolzer/Metapolish/GS.md

 ----
 ## Prerequisites

-MetaPLMS was written so it can be executed in all operating systems.
-This page gives detailed instructions on how to set up the prerequired software for each operating system.
+MetaPLMS was written so it can be executed on all operating systems.
+This page gives detailed instructions on how to set up the required software to run the tool on Linux, Windows or MacOS operating systems.

 ### 1. Install the latest version of R
 A full installation guide for R can be found on the [CRAN website](https://cran.r-project.org/).